tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@adithyakam/index.md

 #### Expense Traccker

-_description_ : This app is used tomanage personal finance .App gives way of spending in chart for montly categorywise.
+_description_ : This app is used to manage personal finance .App gives way of spending in chart for montly, category-wise.
 additionalNote: you can use a@gmail.com and 1234 for login

-_stack_ : It is made with React with React-Router.it uses Express as backend with Rest API,and Postgress as database.
+_stack_ : It is made with React with React-Router.It uses Express as backend with Rest API,and Postgress as database.

 _hosted link_ : https://expense-traccker.netlify.app/